solygambas/kotlin-projects/06-guessing-game/README.md

 - adding messages to logcat.
 - holding the result of the game in a second view model via a factory class.
 - using live data.
-- restricting direct access to a view model's proerties using backing properties.
+- restricting direct access to a view model's properties using backing properties.
 - adding a game over property.
 - implementing data binding.
 - using data binding to call methods.